 I like to cut a chiffonade of basil for the garnish.
 It’s SO easy, but looks super fancy.

 Oven-Baked Goat Cheese Balls with Basil and Honey

-- Mix together goat cheese, salt, pepper, 1 tablespoon basil, and 1 tablespoon honey.
+- Mix together goat cheese, salt, pepper, 1 tablespoon of the basil, and 1 tablespoon of the honey.
 Mashing together with a fork can help break up the cheese more effectively.

-- Measure equal amounts (about 1 teaspoon) of the goat cheese and roll into a ball.
-Dip into the egg first, then the panko, and place on a parchment covered rimmed baking sheet.
+- Measure equal amounts (about 1 teaspoon) of the goat cheese mixture and roll into balls to make 14-16 total balls.
+As you make each, dip into the egg to coat, then the panko, and place on the parchment covered rimmed baking sheet.

-- Place baking sheet in freezer for at least thirty minutes.**
+- Place baking sheet in freezer for thirty minutes.

-- When ready to bake, preheat oven to 475 degrees farenheit.
-Brush tops of balls with olive oil and bake for approximately 10 minutes, or until just golden brown.
+- While the goat cheese balls are cooling, preheat oven to 475 degrees F. Brush tops of the balls with the olive oil and bake for approximately 10 minutes, or until just golden brown.

 - Allow to rest for at least five minutes before transferring to a serving tray.

-- Drizzle with remaining tablespoon of honey and garnish with remaining tablespoon of basil.
+- Drizzle with remaining tablespoon of honey and garnish with remaining tablespoon of fresh basil.

 - Panko substitution: Whole wheat bread crumbs, or ground up pecans (or other nuts) can be used for a healthier/grain-free option, if desired.